SprigProofs/SPRIG/readme.md

 ## Languages

-Status: *In Progress*
+Status: *Almost Done*
 Dependencies: Python 3.8

 Languages specify the format of claims and the low level verification mechanisms.
-The only completed language is currently a toy language to represent Tic Tac Toe games.
+Support for [Lean 3](https://leanprover.github.io/) should work in most cases, but need more testing.
-We currently study how to interface [Lean 3](https://leanprover.github.io/).
+We implemented a toy language to represent Tic Tac Toe games, which is complete.

 ## Web API / Server

-Status: *Broken* (not adapted to the last updates of the library)
+Status: *In progress*
 Dependencies: Python 3.8, FastAPI

 The API / Server is the interface from the library code to the web, so that modifications of SPRIG trees